 Oversized loads can only travel on particular routes.
 The size of your load will determine where you can take it.
 As the truck driver responsible for this load, you'll need to map out your route carefully to make sure you're staying on highways that can handle the size of your trailer.
 Your route must include accessible gas stations and rest stops.

 As you're planning the trip, you'll need to consider the added time your extended route may take and plan your driving accordingly to make sure you arrive on schedule.
-The hours-of-service rules that apply to standard truck driving are suspended until 2017 for oversized loads.
-This is because it's considered dangerous to leave oversized loads untended for too long.
+The hours-of-service rules that apply to standard truck driving are suspended for oversized loads.
+This is because it's considered dangerous to leave oversized loads unattended for too long.
 If you're driving an oversized load, you're exempt from the 30-minute break rule.

 Truck Driving Jobs | CDLjobs.com